About

 My background in Innovation in Society grounds this work in ethics, systems thinking, and futures design.

-The work moves at a thoughtful pace, values co-creation over extraction, and treats relationships as part of the design itself.
-Not every project fits this posture, and that selectivity is intentional.
+Projects move at a deliberate pace, prioritize co-creation over extraction, and treat relationships as part of the architecture itself.
+Not every collaboration aligns with this posture, and that selectivity is intentional.

 If this approach resonates, you’re welcome to explore further or begin a conversation.